Tim Weah Becomes First Player Born In 2000s To Appear For United States Men’s National Soccer Team

 Last year, the young striker scored a hat-trick for the USA at the under-17 World Cup against Paraguay.
 Unfortunately for Weah, he will not get a chance to appear at the 2018 World Cup in Russia because the USA lost its final qualifying match against Trinidad & Tobago.

-The 2019 CONCACAF Gold Cup will see the USA take on other teams in the region such as Mexico, Costa Rica and Panama.
+The 2019 CONCACAF Gold Cup will see the USA take on other teams in the region such as Mexico, Costa Rica, and Panama.
 Weah could be a central part of the team if his form and fitness are not disrupted.
 The Gold Cup will be a chance for USMNT to restore some pride after slipping to 25 in the FIFA world rankings.

 According to ESPN, the youngster does not mind being compared to his dad George, who became FIFA World Player of the Year in 1995.
 In fact, he relishes the comparison.